chenxingqiang/jax-ml/doc/metadata_routing.rst

 :class:`~model_selection.GroupKFold`, a ``groups`` parameter is requested by default.
 This is best demonstrated by the following examples.

-If you are developing a scikit-learn compatible estimator or meta-estimator, you can check our related developer guide:
+If you are developing a jax-learn compatible estimator or meta-estimator, you can check our related developer guide:
 :ref:`sphx_glr_auto_examples_miscellaneous_plot_metadata_routing.py`.